Get Better Quotes 35+

 A class code is a three or four digit numerical code assigned by NCCI or a State

-Rating Bureau.
+Rating Bureau such as California's WCIRB.
 Class codes are assigned to differentiate between the various job duties or

 scope of work performed by employees.
 NCCI's classification

 system contains nearly 800 unique class codes and is the basis for both pricing and

 underwriting workers' compensation insurance rates.
 NCCI is the abbreviation for the

 National Council on Compensation Insurance.
 They provide statistical data to insurance

 One of the primary means of pricing workers' compensation

 classifying a risk, or workplace exposure, within the proper NCCI workers'